Saturday, 27 December 2025

 Oceanwide Day 17; South Atlantic - South Georgia to Ushuaia

-The morning brought poor weather and more back and forth movement up and down the entrance of the Beagle Channel.
+The morning brought poor weather and more back-and-forth movement up and down the entrance of the Beagle Channel.
 With the required pilot not reaching us until midday, we had to kill the morning and consequently there was not much to report in terms of sightings.
 The poor weather did not help on this front, with strong winds and rain keeping us mostly indoors.
 Just before lunch there were several whale blows not far away from the boat, but we could not manage to see the animals making it very frustrating.

 Fortunately, the afternoon was much better, with a stunning show from a pod of Peale’s Dolphin just after lunch.
 They were right in front of the boat and readily going under the prow.
 On two occasions we got to see an animal completely breach, it was probably the best dolphin encounter of the whole trip.
 Not long after the dolphins departed, we had a sudden appearance of a Sei Whale about 100 metres off the boat, giving us a clear view of the whole animal.
 However, the encounter was so quick that I failed to get a photo.